Jason Leffler: NASCAR career

 During the 2000 season, Leffler drove full-time for the No. 18 MBNA sponsored Joe Gibbs Racing team in the Busch Series.
 He finished twentieth in the final standings, earned three pole positions during the year, and finished second at Phoenix.
 He also made two IRL starts, among them a start for Treadway in the Indianapolis 500 where he started and finished seventeenth.
-After that season he moved up to the Winston Cup Series to become the driver of the #01 Cingular Wireless Dodge for Chip Ganassi Racing as the permanent replacement for Kenny Irwin Jr., who was killed in a practice crash while driving for the same team at New Hampshire in 2000.
+After that season he moved up to the Winston Cup Series to become the driver of the No. 01 Cingular Wireless Dodge for Chip Ganassi Racing as the permanent replacement for Kenny Irwin Jr., who was killed in a practice crash while driving for the same team at New Hampshire in 2000.
 Leffler's car retained sponsorship from BellSouth through its Cingular Wireless property, and with Ganassi's purchase of a stake in Felix Sabates' former team came a switch in manufacturer as Leffler became one of several drivers to drive Dodge Intrepids in the brand's return to NASCAR.
 It was a controversial decision, as Leffler performed poorly the season prior in excellent Joe Gibbs equipment in the Busch series.
 During his inaugural Cup season, he had only one top-ten finish and four failures to qualify.
 He was, however, the inaugural pole setter at Kansas Speedway.
-After his 37th-place finish in the 2001 championship, Ganassi replaced him with Jimmy Spencer for the 2002 season and remade Leffler's former car into the #41 Target Dodge.
+After his 37th-place finish in the 2001 championship, Ganassi replaced him with Jimmy Spencer for the 2002 season and remade Leffler's former car into the No. 41 Target Dodge.

 Leffler joined Ultra Motorsports in 2002 to drive the No. 2 Carquest/Team ASE Dodge Ram in place of the departed Scott Riggs and had great success early on with the team.
 In his first year, he tied a single season Craftsman Truck Series record by scoring eight pole positions, and qualified no worse than eighth at any race during the season.
 Despite not winning a race, he had six second-place finishes and a fourth-place finish in the championship.
 He also won the Night Before the 500 midget race and got to drive Ultra's No. 7 car in the final two races of the Cup Series season after the team fired Casey Atwood.
 Leffler finally broke through in 2003 when he scored his first career victory at Dover.